phamtrongthang123/Clip2Protect/README.md

 ## Pipeline

-**CLIP2Protect** generates face images that look natural and real. **But here's the special part**: it also ensures a high level of privacy protection.
+**privacy_face_protect** generates face images that look natural and real. **But here's the special part**: it also ensures a high level of privacy protection.
 This means you can keep sharing images without worrying about unwanted tracking.
 It consists of two stages.
 - **The latent code initialization stage** reconstructs the given face image in the latent space by fine-tuning the generative model.
 - **The text-guided adversarial optimization stage** utilizes user-defined makeup text prompts and identity-preserving regularization to guide the search for adversarial codes within the latent space to effectively protect the facial privacy.